Georgia Boat Registration Cost, Go Outdoors Renewal & eTitle Rules (2026)

 How much does it cost to register a boat in Georgia?

-Georgia boat registration fees range from $35 for boats under 16 feet to $210 for boats 40+ feet (3-year period).
-A $10 online transaction fee applies to all applications.
+Georgia base registration fees range from $35 for boats under 16 feet to $210 for boats 40+ feet for the 3-year period.
+A $10 transaction fee applies to mail, phone, and online applications.

 How long is boat registration valid in Georgia?

-Georgia boat registration is valid for 3 years from the date of issue.
+Georgia boat registration is valid for 3 years and expires on the last day of the owner's birth month in the third year.

 Do I need a title for my boat in Georgia?